BurnabyBurnington/jumpy/engine/README.md

 - Check if methods can use symbols, like +=
 - Make clock into a context block, because that's more fun

+- Consider moving Clock into a separate namespace

 ## Local Build
 ```sh
 export CC=/opt/rh/devtoolset-9/root/bin/gcc